Meet Our Board Members

 Dr. Horton's teaching experiences include elementary and secondary private and public schools as well as graduate and undergraduate university courses specifically focused on multicultural education, curriculum and instructional design and qualitative research methodologies.
 She has served on the QM board for the last two years.

-Karen Rege, Director for eLearning and Instructional Resources, Hartford Community College
+Karen Rege, Director for eLearning and Instructional Resources, Harford Community College

 Director, Morgan Online, Morgan State University